by Cynthia M. Johnson, MA

-Delirium tremens (DTs) is a severe disturbance of the brain caused by alcohol withdrawal.
+Delirium tremens (DTs) is a severe problem with how the brain works.

 Vitamins and Fluids

-Treatment for alcohol abuse may be done in a hospital setting or while living at home.
-It may involve individual or group therapy.
-Many people seek support by participating in groups, like Alcoholics Anonymous (AA).
+AUD may be treated in a hospital or at home.
+It may involve single or group therapy.
+Many people seek support by joining groups such as Alcoholics Anonymous (AA).